 - Facilitator concludes the activity by going over recommended handwashing technique:

-- Wet hands and apply soap
+- Wet hands and apply soap.

-- Rub hands together for 20 seconds
+- Rub hands together for 20 seconds.

-- Rinse hands
+- Rinse hands.

-- o Turn off the faucet with a paper towel
+- Turn off the faucet with a paper towel.

-- Open door with a paper towel
+- Open door with a paper towel.

-- o Dispose of paper towel in wastebasket
+- Dispose of paper towel in wastebasket.

+- Discuss how the restroom setup of a different farms might look different, but can still be effective (e.g., port-a-jons, portable sinks, indoor vs. outdoor locations, etc.)

 - Ask participants to share their reactions to this activity.

 - What did you learn?

 - What surprised you?